lsrur/codeblade/README.md

 Take a look at the [samples](https://github.com/lsrur/CodeBlade/tree/master/samples) folder of this repo.
 In order not to interfere with your project, the template examples provided generate code in `yourprojectroot/generatedcode` folder.
 Change the cbSaveAs line in the templates to write in the appropriate project folders.

+The examples are provided to guide you in developing your own templates, they are not admin panel builders or anything like that.

 ## <a name="contrib"></a>Contributing